 Meet the Expert

-Dr. Matt Nejad is a partner at leading dental practice Helm | Nejad | Stanley in Beverly Hills.
-He is renowned for his advanced biomimetic and cosmetic dentistry expertise and also dedicates his time to helping domestic abuse survivors who would otherwise be unable to afford reconstructive care.
+- Matt Nejad, DDS is an expert biomimetic and aesthetic dentist and partner at leading dental practice Helm | Nejad | Stanley in Beverly Hills.
+He is a fellow of the Academy of Biomimetic Dentistry and also dedicates his time to helping domestic abuse survivors who would otherwise be unable to afford reconstructive care.

 When it comes down to it, Nejad says he wouldn't recommend the use of charcoal toothpaste; that's for a couple of different reasons.
 "First, it will not provide you with the level of whitening you are probably looking for because removing surface stains is rarely enough to give your teeth a bright white appearance.
 Secondly, its safety is still unknown, but early signs do not look promising and this is probably compounded by the lack of regulation on charcoal containing dental products."

 He cites one study that found "charcoal left a significantly rougher surface of enamel when compared to a less abrasive toothpaste product.
 The surface roughness of the enamel after a simulated three months of use with the charcoal toothpaste was twice as rough as the enamel in the other tested groups."
 Which is—to put it mildly—a bit unsettling.

 While many users atone their success in whitening, it's best to heed caution when brushing with activated charcoal toothpaste.
 The key here, as with anything in beauty, is to consider your options, weigh the risks, and consult a professional before undertaking any major changes.
 Monitor your frequency of use if you do choose to brush on the dark (or in this case, black) side to ensure your teeth stay strong and healthy, and maintain regular appointments with your dentist.
 As Nejad mentioned, charcoal teeth products range in their abrasiveness, so do your research to find one that you're comfortable using.